 The first time I ever tasted Indian food was when I was probably 12 or 13 and working at a soup kitchen for the afternoon.
 A restaurant in Pittsburgh called Star of India was providing the food that day, and one the dishes was a chickpea curry.
 I remember that many of the recipients turned their nose up at such an exotic meal and some refused to even eat!
 But I thought it looked delicious, and they treated me to lunch while I worked.
 I loved it and have always loved Chana masala ever since.

 If you haven’t noticed, I am a HUGE fan of visiting local international grocers.
-You never know the treasures that are right under your nose.
-So do a quick google search and get thee to the nearest Indian grocer.
+You never know the treasures that are right under you nose.
+So do a quick google search and go check out the nearest Indian grocer.

 Chana Masala (serves 3-4)